Rush Limbaugh, 'voice of American conservatism,' has died

 1 of6 FILE - In this Feb.
 4, 2020 file photo, Rush Limbaugh reacts as first Lady Melania Trump, and his wife Kathryn, applaud, as President Donald Trump delivers his State of the Union address to a joint session of Congress on Capitol Hill in Washington.
 Limbaugh, the talk radio host who became the voice of American conservatism, has died.
 Patrick Semansky/AP Show More Show Less

+2 of6 FILE - In this Feb.
+3, 2001, file photo, Rush Limbaugh puffs on his Ashton VSG cigar while waiting to tee off from the fifth tee of the Pebble Beach Golf Links during third round play of the AT&T Pebble Beach National Pro-Am in Pebble Beach, Calif.
+Limbaugh, the talk radio host who became the voice of American conservatism, has died.
+His death Wednesday, Feb.
+17, 2021, at the age of 70 was announced on his website.
+ERIC RISBERG/AP Show More Show Less 3 of6

-2 of6 FILE - This Nov.
+4 of6 FILE - This Nov.
 5, 2018 file photo shows radio personality Rush Limbaugh introducing President Donald Trump at the start of a campaign rally in Cape Girardeau, Mo.
 Limbaugh, the talk radio host who became the voice of American conservatism, has died.
-Jeff Roberson/AP Show More Show Less 3 of6
+Jeff Roberson/AP Show More Show Less

 6 of6

-Rush Limbaugh, the talk radio host who ripped into liberals and laid waste to political correctness with a captivating brand of malice that made him one of the most powerful voices on the American right, influencing the rightward push of conservatism and the rise of Donald Trump, died Wednesday.
+Rush Limbaugh, the talk radio host who ripped into liberals and laid waste to political correctness with a captivating brand of malice that made him one of the most powerful voices in politics, influencing the rightward push of American conservatism and the rise of Donald Trump, died Wednesday.
 He was 70.

 Limbaugh said a year ago that he had lung cancer.
 His death was announced on his show by his wife, Kathryn.